klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step2.md

 #### Optional: Additional Languages

+The Demo Book comes with a language provider for Spanish (although only small parts of the demo book are translated to Spanish!).
 If you want to provide translations for other languages, you can copy and rename the file, and change the language code to e.g. "fr_fr" for French.

 In Java the "class" name and file name must correspond.
 Thus, a hypothethical file FrFrProvider would have to look something like this: